 There is no agreement regarding the technical questions underlying the de-identification debate, nor is there consensus over how best to advance the discussion about the benefits and limits of de-identification.
 The growing use of open data holds great promise for individuals and society, but also brings risk.
 And the need for sound principles governing data release has never been greater.

-On 8 November 2016, the Brussels Privacy Symposium will be hosting an academic workshop on Identifiability: Policy and Practical Solutions for Anonymization and Pseudonymization.
 Selected authors from multiple disciplines including law, computer science, statistics, engineering, social science, ethics and business will present papers at this full-day programme.
 The final programme will be available shortly.
 More information.

 Since July 2014, the Brussels Privacy Hub and the International Committee of the Red Cross (ICRC) have been running a project exploring the relationship between data protection law and humanitarian action.

 The work of organisations working in humanitarian emergencies such as armed conflicts, other situations of violence, situations of forced displacement within and across national borders, migration, natural disasters, and epidemics is essential for the protection of life, integrity, and dignity of the vulnerable persons involved.
 This work requires the collection and processing of a great deal of, often highly sensitive, personal data.
 To deal with humanitarian emergencies, it is in many cases necessary for personal data to flow between the concerned countries.